 My research uses methods from epidemiology, neuroscience, and genetics to understand life-course risk for mental disorders.
 I am particularly interested in how stress and other social determinants of health increase risk for psychosis, via biological or other mechanisms that may be observable in early life.
 I am the lead scientific investigator of the NSW Child Development Study (http://nsw-cds.com.au/), a longitudinal investigation of over 90,000 children in NSW, being conducted via repeated waves of linkage of health and human services data.
-My current research projects are conducted in collaboration with NSW government partners and colleagues at Neuroscience Research Australia (NeuRA), the UNSW School of Psychology, and UNSW Data Science Hub.
-My team works with other national collaborators at the University of Newcastle, Flinders University, the University of Melbourne, and Deakin University and with the international Psychiatric Genomics and ENIGMA (Enhancing Neuro-Imaging Genetics via Meta Analyses) Consortia.
+My current research projects are conducted in collaboration with NSW government partners and colleagues at Neuroscience Research Australia (NeuRA), the UNSW School of Psychology, and Social Policy Research Centre.
+My team works with other national collaborators at the University of Newcastle, Queensland University of Technology, Griffith University, and Deakin University and with the international Psychiatric Genomics and ENIGMA (Enhancing Neuro-Imaging Genetics via Meta Analyses) Consortia.

 Broad Research Areas:

 Epidemiology, Population Health, Developmental Psychology, Psychiatry, Psychology, Cognitive Neuroscience, Neuropsychology, Genetics.

 Current Academic Appointments:

 Current External Appointments: